mzocchi/econometrics/Labs/Lab1_OLS.md

 # HS 409A Lab 1: OLS Review
-August XX, 2019
+Fall 2019
 TA: Mark Zocchi (mzocchi@brandeis.edu)

 #### Goal:
 To test assumptions for OLS using a dataset in Stata

 #### Objectives:
 1. Review Stata codes for descriptive statistics and linear regression
-2. Check OLS assumptions
+2. Review OLS assumptions
+3. Learn various post estimation commands to test OLS assumptions for a linear regression model.

 #### Research Question:
 What factors are associated with deaths due to coronary heart disease?